Funded: $470/yearly pass

-- Level 1: free yearly pass - Kindergarten to Grade 12 students who reside at least 2.4 km from their designated school.
+- Kindergarten to Grade 12 students who reside at least 2.4 km from their designated neighbourhood school.

-- Level 2: $410/yearly pass - Kindergarten to Grade 9 students who reside between 1.6 km and 2.4 km from their designated elementary or junior high school, and high school students attending IB or AP.
+- Kindergarten to Grade 12 students who reside between 1.6 km and 2.4 km from their designated neighbourhood elementary or junior high school, and high school students attending IB or AP.

-- Level 3: $500/yearly pass - Kindergarten to Grade 12 students eligible for a stand-by pass.
+- Kindergarten to Grade 12 students attending a school/program of choice.

 A fee increase is required for a number of reasons.